 You don’t just stick the baby’s head straight to your nipple.
 Please don’t.
 This will cause terrible pain for you and frustration for your little one and this is why so many mamas give up on breastfeeding.

 I highly recommend you take a breastfeeding course.
 There’s an online video course called Milkology that’s only $19.
 She has a pumping class too.
 This is the best way to be prepared for breastfeeding because you cannot count on the staff to teach you how.
 See The course here.

 Some hospitals will indeed have a lactation consultant but many do not so be prepared.

 You should equip yourself with some breastfeeding tools that will ease the transition from tender nipples to breastfeeding-conditioned nipples.
 They will also help tremendously.

-The list of things you’ll need are below:
+The list of things you’ll need is below:

 - Medela Hydro-Gel Breast pads